SophistSolutions/Stroika/Documentation/Coding Conventions.md

 ---

-## Compare () and operator<, operator>, etc…
+## Comparisons: shapceship, operator==, operator<=> and operator<, operator>, etc…

 - Note this has materially changed in Stroika v2.1, due to the upcoming changes in C++20 to support the spaceship operator and automatic compare operation functions from it.

+Stroika types generally support the c++20 operator== and operator<=> semantics and operators.

+But sometimes you want to have a compare functor that takes parameters (e.g. string optionally case insensitive).

-For types Stroika defines, it generally uses the convention of providing a ThreeWayComparer function object (generally fully constexpr).
+Stroika types follow the convention of providing a ThreeWayComparer function object (generally fully constexpr) and an EqualsComparer object.
+These are generally available as nested members of the given type T. These are **not always** available, but will be where to look if there are options for how to compare a given object.

-e.g.
+### Definition of comparison

 ```C++
     struct TimeOfDay::ThreeWayComparer : Common::ComparisonRelationDeclaration<Common::ComparisonRelationType::eThreeWayCompare> {